The Ultimate Guide

 These concepts and enough practice are all that’s required to get that 170 GRE Math score.

 The ETS tends to lay more weightage on arithmetic and data analysis.
-By this we mean, suppose you have twenty questions in each section, you might have close to ten or fourteen questions only on arithmetic and data analysis.
+By this we mean, suppose you have 20 questions in each section, you might have close to ten or fourteen questions only on arithmetic and data analysis.

 The remaining questions will be divided between algebra and geometry, so prepare well, focus more on these two topics.